spion/ircee/README.md

 var ircee = require('ircee'),
     net = require('net');

-// Create a client that uses the core module.
-This module
+// Create a client
-// will keep the connection alive when loaded and provide
-// the login method.
-var irc = ircee()
+var irc = ircee();
-    .uses('core', require('ircee/core'));

 irc.on('connect', function() {
-    // load the core module
+    // Load the core module.
+It keeps the connection alive
+    // when loaded and provides the login method.
-    var core = irc.require('core');
+    var core = irc.use(require('ircee/core'));
     // use the login method to send the nickname core.login({
         nick: 'ircee_example',